-- All records relating to your condition, the treatment you have received, and your response to the treatment

-- Demographic information

-- Personal identifiers
+- Hospital/doctor's office records, including test results and dental records - Any records relating to condition, the treatment received, and response to the treatment - Demographic information - Personal identifiers

-- Other information

 It's possible that the researchers or others will need access to information about you during or after this study.

 For example:

 - The researchers may need the information to make sure you can take part in the study. - The researchers may need the information to check your test results or look for side effects. - The University of Michigan or a government agency may need the information to make sure that the study is done in a safe and proper manner. - Study sponsors or funders, or safety monitors or committees, may need the information to, make sure the study is done safely and properly, learn more about side effects, or analyze the results of the study. - The researchers may need to use the information to create a databank of information about your condition or its treatment. - Information about your study participation may be included in your regular UMHS medical record. - Federal or State law may require the study team to give information to the Food and Drug Administration (FDA) or other government agencies.
-For example, to prevent harm to you or others, or for public health reasons. - If you receive any payments for taking part in this study, the University of Michigan accounting department may need your name, address, Social Security number, payment amount, and related information for tax reporting purposes.
+For example, to prevent harm to you or others, or for public health reasons.

+- If you receive any payments for taking part in this study, the University of Michigan accounting department may need your name, address, Social Security number, payment amount, and related information for tax reporting purposes.